BHSSFRC/3494_2016_repo/gettingstarted.md

 *In the face.*

-All jokes aside, this is the software you need to start programming as of September 10th, 2016.
+All jokes aside, this is the software you need to start programming as of 9/10/2016.

 * [Eclipse __MARS__](https://eclipse.org/downloads/packages/release/Mars/2)
  * Remember if you get the 64-bit version or the 32 bit version.